 - Official transcript(s)

-Incoming freshmen should provide high school transcript, while undergraduate students currently enrolled in college will provide the current college transcripts (i.e. current undergraduate students are not required to submit high school transcripts).
+Incoming freshmen should provide high school transcripts, while undergraduate students currently enrolled in college will provide the current college transcripts (i.e., current undergraduate students are not required to submit high school transcripts).
 All undergraduate students transferring from one college to another must provide the transcript(s) of previous college(s).
 Graduate students must provide transcripts of all previous university education, in addition to the current graduate degree transcripts.
-For example, a PhD student should provide the bachelor’s and master’s degrees transcripts, as well as the transcript of their current PhD program.
+For example, a PhD student should provide the bachelor’s and master’s degree transcripts, as well as the transcript of their current PhD program.
 GCC accepts official transcripts only.

 Note: Please see further explanation regarding official and international transcripts below.